Qiskit/RFCs/####-sparse-observable.md

 > This will be for users' benefit, and will be the "natural" input format of `Estimator`.

 A new class, `qiskit.quantum_info.SparseObservable`, will (in the future) replace/supplement `SparsePauliOp` as the "abstract observable" input to `Estimator`.
-This will for construction, representation and transmission of one set of mathematical operations.
-It will be first be optimised for minimal memory usage.
+It will first be optimised for minimal memory usage.
 Its secondary concern will be to provide efficient mathematical manipulations.

 `SparseObservable` will _only_ store single-qubit terms that are not the identity (unlike `SparsePauliOp`).